Laravel vs django the ultimate battle of champions

 Now let’s see whether Django can beat Laravel in terms of the job market or not.

-229 active jobs, seems pretty good but nearly half of the active Laravel jobs.
+228 active jobs, seem pretty good but more than one-third of the active Laravel jobs.
 Don’t worry Freelancer stats may change the game.

 Unfortunately, Django seems to have fewer jobs than Laravel.
 However, Django has a good job market too but not as much as Laravel.